paularlott/gossip/README.md

 # Gossip Protocol Library

 A lightweight, Go-based library for implementing the gossip protocol in distributed systems.
-The library supports multiple transport mechanisms, including TCP, UDP, and WebSocket, providing flexibility for a variety of use cases.
+The library supports multiple transport mechanisms, including TCP, UDP, and HTTP, providing flexibility for a variety of use cases.

 With its straightforward API, the library simplifies decentralized communication by enabling the creation and management of nodes, exchanging messages, and handling critical events like node joins and departures.
 Designed with reliability in mind, it continuously monitors node health within the cluster and seamlessly removes unreachable nodes, ensuring the system stays robust and adaptive.